thomasdob/tdstatv3/README.md

 as coded in the microcontroller firmware are used; if not, these values need to be adjusted.

 ## Credits
 * Thomas Dobbelaere
 * email: thomas.dobbelaere@ugent.be

+## License
+The contents of this repository are licensed under the GNU General Public License (GPL).